 Any eligible voter can vote early by using an absentee ballot, instead of voting in person at the polling place on Election Day.
 Voters can vote absentee by mail, in person, or by having a person you know pick up and deliver your ballot for you.
-Beginning with the August 12, 2014 Primary Election, any eligible voter may vote absentee, a reason is no longer needed.
+Any eligible voter may vote absentee, a reason is no longer needed.

 Please call Washington County Elections Office at 651-430-6175 if you have questions or for more information.

 You may apply online for an absentee ballot through the Minnesota Secretary of State’s Office.
 Click the following link for that option:

 You may vote absentee in person for the upcoming Statewide Even-year Elections at any of the following Washington County Locations:

 - Cottage Grove Service Center, 13000 Ravine Parkway S, Cottage Grove, MN 55016

 - Forest Lake Service Center, 19955 Forest Road N, Forest Lake, MN 55025